micaelabustosdev/micaelabustosdev/README.md

 You can find me on other online platforms:

 LinkedIn: /micaela-natasha-bustos

 Email: bustos.micaela@hotmail.com

 Thank you for visiting my profile!
 I hope you find something interesting here.
 Don't hesitate to reach out if you have any questions or suggestions.

-Feel free to copy and paste this text into your README.md file on your GitHub repository to complete your presentation.
-I hope this helps!